The 2017 Military/Tactical Watch Buying Guide

 Not only do you get a data mine of information but it’s packaged in a case that can withstand whatever you dish at it.

-Shock resistant, water resistant, mud resistant, baby proof, gluten free, and solar powered to boot!
+Shock resistant, water resistant, mud resistant, baby proof, and gluten free.

 I’ve paid a lot more for watches that do a lot less.
 If you’re serious about being outside, the G Shock Mudman is a very good choice for you.